AllenNeuralDynamics/parallax/docs/source/userGuideCalc.rst

    After converting coordinates, you can move the stage to the desired local coordinates.
    The `moveStageXY0` button allows you to send the stage to a specific (X, Y, 0) position, which is the highest position.

-   First, it moves to z = 0 (the highest position), and then it moves to the desired (X, Y) position to avoid collisions with the reticle surface.
+   First, it moves to z = 0 (the highest height), and then it moves to the desired (X, Y) position to avoid collisions with the reticle surface.

 .. image:: _static/_userGuide/_calc/10.png
     :alt: Calculator Overview